Controversial Okanagan MLA has a 'journalist' on her payroll | iNFOnews | Thompson-Okanagan's News Source

 Image Credit: FACEBOOK/Tara Armstrong

 “I started working for then independent MLA Tara Armstrong.
-She is now one of two MLAs alongside Dallas Brodie, who have formed the one BC party that is meant to actually have a conservative voice inside the legislature,” Claypool said in YouTube video.
+She is now one of two MLAs alongside Dallas Brodie, who have formed the one BC party that is meant to actually have a conservative voice inside the legislature,” Claypool said in a YouTube video.

 Okanagan College communications professor and former journalist Edward Henczel said that reporting on your own employer crosses a line, regardless of whether or not they're a politician.